-On July 30, 2002, the FASB issued SFAS No. 146, Accounting for Costs Associated with Exit or Disposal Activities.
-SFAS 146 nullifies EITF Issue No. 94-3, Liability Recognition for Certain Employee Termination Benefits and Other Costs to Exit an Activity (including Certain Costs Incurred in a Restructuring).
-It requires that costs associated with an exit or disposal activity be recognized only when the liability is incurred (that is, when it meets the definition of a liability in the FASB's conceptual framework).
-SFAS No. 146 also establishes fair value as the objective for initial measurement of liabilities related to exit or disposal activities.
-SFAS 146 is effective for exit or disposal activities that are initiated after December 31, 2002, with earlier adoption encouraged.
-We do not expect the adoption of SFAS 146 to have a material impact on our financial position or results from operations.
+In July 2002, the FASB issued Statement No. 146 (SFAS No. 146), Accounting for Costs Associated with Exit or Disposal Activities, which addresses financial accounting and reporting for costs associated with exit or disposal activities.
+This Statement will rescind EITF Issue No. 94-3, Liability Recognition for Certain Employee Termination Benefits and Other Costs to Exit an Activity (including Certain Costs Incurred in a Restructuring).
+The principal difference between SFAS No.146 and Issue 94-3 relates to the recognition of a liability for a cost associated with an exit or disposal activity.
+Statement 146 requires that a liability be recognized for those costs only when the liability is incurred, that is, when it meets the definition of a liability in the FASB's conceptual framework.
+In contrast, under Issue 94-3, a company recognized a liability for an exit cost when it committed to an exit plan.
+Statement 146 also establishes fair value as the objective for initial measurement of liabilities related to exit or disposal activities.
+Thus, the Statement affirms the Financial Accounting Standards Board's view that fair value is the most relevant and faithful representation of the economics of a transaction.
+SFAS No. 146 is effective for exit or disposal activities that are initiated after December 31, 2002.
+Earlier application is encouraged.
+An entity would continue to apply the provisions of Issue 94-3 to an exit activity that it initiated under an exit plan that met the criteria of Issue 94-3 before the entity initially applied Statement 146.
+The adoption of SFAS No. 146 is not expected to have a material impact on our financial condition or results of operations.